 Source Options.
 By default, a message is not localized.
 You may specify a source location, either specifically or by using the current location of an AST visitor.

-\sim source: s use the source location s (see Log.mli)
+~source: s use the source position s (see Log.mli)

-~current:true use the current source location managed by Cil.CurrentLoc.
+~current:true use the source location managed by Current_loc (see below).